cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 However, Pod IPs are ephemeral and unpredictable, and depending on a network plugin implementation, ipBlock rules might only allow egress traffic to destinations outside of the cluster. <a href="https://kubernetes.io/docs/concepts/services-networking/network-policies/#behavior-of-to-and-from-selectors" target="_block">Kubernetes documentation</a> recommends using ipBlocks only for IP addresses outside of your cluster.
 So how do you solve this?

-🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-egress-to-pod" target="_blank">Click to learn how to allow egress to Pod.</a>
+🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-egress-to-pod" target="_blank" rel="noopener noreferrer">Click to learn how to allow egress to Pod.</a>

 ### Mistake 4: Misunderstanding How Policy Rules Combine